MickKav/Blaggit-News-Site/README.md

 - CSS Tricks & freecodecamp: Provided insights into styling, loops, and layouts.
 - Open Source Images: Sourced from platforms like Pexels.

+## Wireframing

+[images here]

+- Figma was used to get a quick vidual Idea to go off of before starting the project.

 ## Deployment

 The site was deployed using Code Institutes mock terminal in Heroku.